VincentS/Metanome-Wiki/Metanome-Frontend.md

 To start the backend jetty-server do the following:

-1. Run `mvn clean install` for packaging the the frontend.
+1. Run `mvn clean install` for packaging the frontend.
-2. Start the jetty-server with `mvn jetty:run-war`.
+2. Start the jetty-server with `mvn jetty:run-war` in the frontend package.
 This will first packages your webapp as a WAR file and then deploys it to Jetty

 Each time you make changes to the backend you have to run these steps again.
 To debug the fronend, just call `mvn jetty:run-war` in debug mode via IntelliJ or eclipse.